-vious growth conditions (Robinson and others 1998; Ross and others 2000).
-Other authors, for example García-Gimeno and others (2003), conducted a study using Escherichia coli O157:H7, and obtained accurate estimations using an MLP model ( $B_f = 0.95$ and $A_f = 1.24$ ).
-For Staphylococcus aureus, Zurera-Cosano and others (2004) observed values of $B_f = 0.87$ to 1.54 and $A_f = 1.52$ to 2.22 using a Surface Response model in aerobic and anaerobic conditions.
-The values obtained in our study are within the range described by other authors and, in fact, are even better because they are closer to unity.
+Lag, models also underestimate their value since B_f is higher than 1, meaning that it predicts higher times of adaptations of the microorganism than observed.
+A_f values indicate acceptable values, all below the criteria.
+The prediction of the lag-time poses more problems for our models than the other parameters, since it depends on several factors, such as the physiological stage and size of the inoculum and previous growth conditions (Robinson and others 1998; Ross and others 2000).
+Other authors for example García-Gimeno and others (2003) conducted a study using E. coli O157:H7, and obtained accurate estimations using an MLP model (B_f =0.95 and A_f =1.24).
+For Staphylococcus aureus, Zurera-Cosano and others (2004) observed values of B_f =0.87-1.54 and A_f =1.52-2.22 using a Surface Response model in aerobic and anaerobic conditions.
+The values obtained in our study are within the range described by other authors and, in fact, are even better since they are closer to unity.

-The kinetic parameter yEnd is not often modeled in predictive microbiology and is included in only a few models, such as those developed by McCann and others (2003) and Nauta and others (2003).
-In our study, we obtained values close to unity for $B{\rm fr}$ although they did slightly underestimate the growth response of L. mesenteroides.
-The yEnd parameter has a poorer generalization SEP for PUNN, the MLP being the model with the best SEPG, $B{\rm f}$ and $A{\rm f}$ .
+The kinetic parameter yEnd is not often modelled in predictive microbiology, and is included in only a few models, such as those developed by McCann and others (2003) and Nauta and others (2003).
+In our study, we obtained values close to unity for B_f , although they did slightly underestimate the growth response of L. mesenteroides.
+The yEnd parameter has a poorer generalisation SEP for PUNN, the MLP being the model with the best SEP_G, B_f and A_f .
 When choosing a predictive model, it is not only important to bear in mind estimation errors, but also the complexity of the model (number of connections or coefficients), which is another decisive factor in the comparison of the models developed, even though in other publications this information is not specified (Lou and Nakai 2001).

-Several authors highlight that MLP models produce better estimations of kinetic parameters than other models such as the RS (Hajmeer and others 1997; Hervás and others 2001; Lou and Nakai 2001; García-Gimeno and others 2002, 2003).
-In the studies conducted by García-Gimeno and others (2002, 2003) on L. plantarum and E. coli O157:H7, respectively, the MLP models were chosen instead of RS models based on the lower SEP, although the MLP models had a greater degree of complexity.
+Several authors highlight that MLP models produce better estimations of kinetic parameters than other models such as the RS (Hajmeer and others 1997; Hervás and others 2001; Lou and Nakai 2001; García-Gimeno and others 2002; 2003).
+The studies conducted by García-Gimeno and others (2002; 2003) on L. plantarum and E. coli O157:H7 respectively, the MLP models were chosen instead of RS models based on the lower SEP, despite the fact that the MLP models had a greater degree of complexity.
 Hajmeer and others (1997) reported on an MLP for Shigella flexneri with lower error values (4% to 12% mean absolute relative error) but with a considerable degree of complexity (142 parameters).
 Some researchers do not agree with the use of MLPs to predict growth parameters, due to their complexity.
 However, thanks to genetic algorithm pruning, MLPs have been shown to be even simpler than regression in certain cases (Hervás and others 2001; García-Gimeno and others 2002).

-In our study, PUNN and MLP models were more complex than the RS models, especially in the case of the parameter Gr, but described lower $SEP_G$ .
-In several publications, MLP models have been chosen over others although these models are more complex because they produce fewer errors in prediction values (Hajmeer and others 1997; García-Gimeno and others 2002, 2003).
+In our study, PUNN and MLP models were more complex than the RS models, especially in the case of the parameter Gr, but described lower SEP_G.
+In several publications, MLP models have been chosen over others despite the fact that these models are more complex, because they produce fewer errors in prediction values (Hajmeer and others 1997; García-Gimeno and others 2002; 2003).